AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/overview.md

 :::note

-Some AdGuard VPN features are disabled in *Compatibility mode*: DNS server selection, Kill Switch and Auto-protection.
-Also, to manage app tunneling, you should open the AdGuard Ad Blocker app.
+Some AdGuard VPN features are disabled in *Integrated mode*: DNS servers, Kill Switch, Auto-protection, and app exclusions.
+You can manage DNS protection and route apps through your AdGuard VPN proxy in the AdGuard Ad Blocker app.

 :::